-1. WFH is Cheaper for both the Employer and the Employee:
+1. Cheaper for Both the Employer and the Employee

 As an employer, I no longer have to pay for expensive city office space.
 I might have a small client-facing front office, but I don’t need to pay for a large office and build cubicles and conference rooms.